Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: A Motivational Example

-Posed this way, the OT problem (sometimes known as the Kantrovich formulation) possesses a useful set of characteristics as well as limitations, which motivate other formulations of the problem.
-We discuss many of them in \cref{sec:common_ot_formulations}.
-For example, when the masses of the objects aren't equal, one might wish to relax the mass preservation constraint.
-As shown in Fig. \ref{fig:mot_example}(c), the (sparsely sampled) target object's total mass is much smaller than the source.
-The vanilla OT forces the transportation of all points from the sources resulting in inaccurate matching and (unrealistically) increased cost.
-A partial OT formulation (\cref{sec:unbalanced_OT}), however, is a better alternative as it has the flexibility of leaving some points out from the transportation.
+Posed this way, the OT problem (sometimes known as the Kantorovich formulation) possesses a useful set of characteristics as well as limitations, which motivate other formulations of the problem.
+We discuss many of them in \cref{sec:common_ot_formulations}. \rtypo{In some cases, one may wish to relax the mass preservation constraint.} For example, as shown in Fig. \ref{fig:mot_example}(c), \marginpar{R1}\rtypo{the pink hand object can only be \textbf{partially} matched to the incomplete (grey) hand copy as the thumb is missing.
+The vanilla OT forces the transportation of all points, resulting in inaccurate matching and (unrealistically) increased cost.
+Note the incorrect matching of the thumb's points.} A partial OT formulation (\cref{sec:unbalanced_OT}), however, is a better alternative as it has the flexibility \rtypo{of leaving some points out (the thumb) from the transportation}.
 Another limitation is that transportation that relies only on point correspondences conveyed by the ground distance (without considering the inter-points relations) can be misleading.
-In \ref{fig:mot_example}(d), we see a simple rotation transformation of the target object causes a degradation in the alignment by vanilla OT.
+In Fig. \ref{fig:mot_example}(d), we see a simple rotation transformation of the target object causes a degradation in the alignment by vanilla OT.
 This can be clearly seen in the incorrect correspondences of the index and the thumb fingers.
 This is not the case with a relational formulation (Gromov Wasserstein \cref{sec:gromov_wasserstein}) that handles this issue well at the expense of increased computation.
-This formulation also can compare points defined on distinct (incomparable) spaces which can be useful for comparing graphs or measurements from different modalities.
+This formulation can also compare points defined on distinct (incomparable) spaces which can be useful for comparing graphs or measurements from different modalities.